Napoleon's second abdication: Resolutions of the Chamber of Representatives

-No one ventured to oppose these bold resolutions—The Imperialist Party was taken by surprise.
-The leading members were now elsewhere with Napoleon Bonaparte, and the others had not the courage to face the impending storm—and, after a brief discussion, in which their instant adoption was urged in the strongest manner, they were carried by acclamation, with the exception of the Fourth, which was suspended on account of the invidious distinction which it appeared to convey between the troops of the Line and the National Guards.

-They were then transmitted to the Chamber of Peers; where, after a short discussion, they were adopted without amendment.
+No one ventured to oppose these bold resolutions—the Imperialist Party was taken by surprise.
+The leading members were now elsewhere with Napoleon, and the others did not have the courage to face the impending storm—and, after a brief discussion, in which their instant adoption was urged in the strongest manner, they were carried by acclamation, with the exception of the Fourth, which was suspended on account of the invidious distinction which it appeared to convey between the troops of the Line and the National Guards.
+They were then transmitted to the Chamber of Peers, where, after a short discussion, they were adopted without amendment.

 Further Cabinet discussions

-The Message from the Chambers, conveying these resolutions, reached the Council in the midst of its deliberations.
+The Message from the Chambers conveying these resolutions reached the Council in the midst of its deliberations.
 Napoleon was staggered by an act which he looked upon as an usurpation of the sovereign authority.
-To him, who had so long exercised an almost unlimited control in the state, who had led mighty armies to victory, and who had subjected powerful nations to his despotic sway, this sudden and energetic voice of the people, conveyed through the medium of their representatives, aroused him to a full sense of the change in the public mind, and in his own individual position, through the intervention of a constitution.
-He was alike indignant at what he conceived to be a daring presumption, and mortified at his own miscalculation in having convoked the Chambers.
-I had thought well, he remarked, that I should have dismissed these people before my departure.
+To him, who had so long exercised an almost unlimited control in the state, who had led mighty armies to victory, and who had subjected powerful nations to his despotic sway, this sudden and energetic voice of the people, conveyed through the medium of their representatives, aroused him to a full sense of the change in the public mind and in his own individual position through the intervention of a constitution.
+He was alike indignant at what he conceived to be a daring presumption, and mortified at his own miscalculation in having convoked the Chambers. '"I had thought well", he remarked, "that I should have dismissed these people before my departure".